florent6001/gatsby-cookie-notice/README.md

 ## Acknowledgement

 Thank's to mirzalikic.
 He have a repository called "react-cookie-notice" that inspired me to create this repository for gatsby.
-The design and a bit of code are inspired by him
+The design and a bit of code are inspired by him.
+Also, thank's to all the peoples that will help the repository (add features, fix bugs, ..)